Yoplitein/phrased/README.md

 When building a sentence one of the options, delimited by the pipe (`|`), appears in the final output.

 ###Nesting
-Macros can be nested within choices, and likewise for choices within macros.
+Macros and choices can be nested within themselves and each other as deeply as desired, assuming adequate stack space.

 ###Examples and potential results
 ```